 Ann previously provided individual and family psychotherapy at a private pay integrated medical and behavioral health center serving people affected by physical illnesses as well as mental health issues and/or substance abuse.
 She has extensive individual, group, and assessment direct service experience in hospital, residential, crisis line, shelter, outpatient clinic and independent practice settings.

 Ann presented her research on biopsychosocial assessment at an annual American Psychiatric Association conference and was a founding member of the California Psychology Internship Council Board of Directors.
 She values strength-based therapeutic relationships and collaborating to meet goals using a variety of effective modalities.

 Michael Schocket | Co-Director of Jobs Plus San Mateo, Solano, Butte and San Francisco Counties

 Michael Schocket is the Co-Director of the Jobs Plus Program at Caminar.
-Prior to becoming Director of Jobs Plus, Mr. Schocket has served in numerous leadership positions during his tenure at Caminar including Job Developer, Assistant Director, Director of a Residential Rehabilitation Program, and as a Mental Health Counselor.
-With his extensive leadership in managed health care, he has experience in working with health care providers, public hospitals, state agencies, county agencies, and outreach programs.
-Mr. Schocket has a far reaching knowledge of government administration, vocational counseling, sales and marketing, human resources, training, and public relations.
+Prior to becoming Director of Jobs Plus, Michael served in numerous leadership positions during his tenure at Caminar, including Job Developer, Assistant Director, Director of a Residential Rehabilitation Program, and as a Mental Health Counselor.
+With his extensive leadership experience in managed health care, he has experience in working with health care providers, public hospitals, state agencies, county agencies, and outreach programs.
+Michael has a far-reaching knowledge of government administration, vocational counseling, sales and marketing, human resources, training, and public relations.

-Mr. Schocket has a B.A. in Psychology from Cal State Hayward and is a Certified Psychiatric Rehabilitation Practitioner.
+Michael has a Bachelor of Arts in Psychology from Cal State Hayward and is a Certified Psychiatric Rehabilitation Practitioner.
 He currently resides in Redwood Shores.

 Stay up to date with Caminar!